bowang-lab/MedSAM/utils/README.md

 ----------------xxxx.nii.gz
 ```

-## Data Preprocessing
+## Data Preprocessing and Ensembling

 All the images will be preprocessed as `npy` files.
 There are two main reasons for choosing this format.
 First, it allows fast data loading (main reason).
 We learned this point from [nnU-Net](https://github.com/MIC-DKFZ/nnUNet).
 Second, numpy file is a universal data interface to unify all the different data formats.
-For the conveniced of debug and inference, we also saved the original images and labels as `npz` files.
+For the convenience of debugging and inference, we also saved the original images and labels as `npz` files.
 Spacing information is also saved for CT and MR images.

 The following steps are applied to all images
 - max-min normalization